28 de março de 2026

 Between 1968 and 1972 he was elected on three occasions to leadership positions in university student associations.

-He began his professional career at Caixa Geral de Depósitos, where he worked from 1971 and 1975.
+He began his professional career at the Caixa Geral de Depósitos (banking), where he was employed during the years 1971–1975.

-He was also an external collaborator with the company Ciesa-NCK from 1974 to 1979.
+He was also a freelance collaborator with the company Ciesa-NCK (advertising and public relations) from 1974 to 1979.

-In 1975 he joined the Portuguese diplomatic service through open competitive examination.
+In 1975 he joined the Portuguese diplomatic service through a competitive public examination.

 Between 1975 and 1979 he served:

-- at the Coordinating Office for Development Cooperation of the National Commission for Decolonisation and later of the Ministry for Cooperation (1975–1976);
+- at the Coordinating Office for Development Cooperation of the National Commission for Decolonization, within the Presidency of the Republic, and later in the Ministry of Cooperation, where he was responsible for cooperation relations in the field of education with Portuguese‑speaking African countries (1975–1976);

-- at the Directorate-General for Economic Affairs of the Ministry of Foreign Affairs (1976–1979).
+- at the Directorate-General for Economic Affairs of the Ministry of Foreign Affairs, at the Africa, Asia and Oceania Department, where he was responsible for economic relations with the countries of the Middle East and the Maghreb (1976–1979).

 Between 1986 and 1990 he returned to the Ministry of Foreign Affairs in Lisbon, where he served: